irrationalpie7/irrationalpie7.github.io/helper-scripts/README.md

     * *Switch lines.* These lines switch to a new chat window.
 They are of the form `:switch:alias of chat`.
 For example, `:switch:droid chat` could be used to switch to the droid chat we created in the `create` example.
 If you switch back to a chat window after having switched away from it, the message history from the previous time the chat window was shown will be preserved.
 The time associated with these lines is equivalent to the pause before showing the first new message in this window.
 Showing an animation of the same chat thread but from different point-of-view characters is not supported at this time.
 A switch line implies a focus line, so the next script line after it will appear in this particular chat window.
     * *Split lines.* These lines split the screen horizontally and add or remove the chat specified in the command.
 They are of the form `:split-add:alias of chat` or `:split-remove:alias of chat`.
 After a split line, there must be a focus or switch line before any new script lines so it is not ambiguous which chat window those messages belong to.

-The script will automatically remove white-space before or after the `:` for all of these commands.
+The script will automatically remove white-space before or after the colon (:) for all of these commands.

 `htmlmaker.py` will let you know if it seems ambiguous what chat window a particular script window belongs to (at the beginning of the script or after a split-add or split-remove command) so that you can add the appropriate switch or focus command.
 In general, you should be good if you:
-* put a switch line before the first script line in your script
+* put a switch line before the first "spoken" line in your script
 * follow any split-add or split-remove lines with a focus line.

 ### Fixes for a few common issues: